b2io/handbook/day-to-day.md

 - Not sure what to track to?
 Ask!
 (Seriously.)
 - We round up or down to the nearest quarter hour to streamline our billing process
 - Everyone can see everyone's time.
-  - Don't panic, no one's stalking you [see code of conduct](./code-of-conduct.md).
+  - Don't panic.
+No one is micromanaging you.
+Accuracy is important for client billing.
   - Feel free to check out other people's time sheets if you're curious how they're tracking things.
 - Be honest in tracked time, even if it's short of 40 hours